What to Expect

 Sessions are 60 minutes and will keep to time to maintain wellbeing and safety.

-You may explore topics including your relationships, childhood experiences, feelings, behaviors, past and present life events, and any challenges you may be facing.
+You may explore topics including your relationships, feelings, behaviors, past and present life events, and any challenges you may be facing.

-The goal is to help you develop insights, strategies, and skills that enable you to navigate life's challenges and enhance your quality of life.
+The aim is to empower you with skills to tackle issues and develop insights that enable you to navigate life's challenges and enhance your quality of life.

 Counselling or Psychotherapy?

-The two terms are often used interchangeably, however, counselling tends to be more focused on a specific issue and short-term goals.
+Counselling tends to be more focused on a specific issue and short-term goals for around six sessions.

 Psychotherapy is a longer-term process to gain insight into unconscious or deep emotions.
-Sometimes looking at childhood experiences, unresolved conflict or relationships that shape personality, thoughts and behaviours.
+Sometimes looking at early life experiences, unresolved conflict or relationships that shape personality, thoughts and behaviours.
 This may involve a wider range of therapeutic techniques and approaches.